 A section of journalists have also openly taken sides with certain political ideologies, with such political contests extending into the newsrooms where some would disparage those whose opinions they disagree with.
 Others would directly champion the interests of their political allies and acolytes, as a result, compromising their independence as journalists.

-“We will not sit back and allow anybody to erode the freedoms that we enjoy as journalists.”
 “The members of the public are aware of such trends and at times express their anger by assaulting journalists when those that they support are perceived to be negatively and unfairly represented in the media,” Mwangi says.

 The public also believes some journalists have failed to be fair and honest in their work.
 Equally, officials have often castigated the media for irresponsible reporting and emphasized that there is no such thing as absolute freedom of the press.

 A report released in July 2015 by the Committee to Protect Journalists (CPJ) observed that Kenyan officials were increasingly crafting legislations that undermine freedom of expression.
 This had made journalists more vulnerable not just to threats and attacks but also to legal harassment or judicial repression.
 Media houses on the other hand are increasingly being manipulated by advertisers, politicians or key shareholders by being told to tone down their criticism against the government, political or business cronies.
 Growing government pressure in the form of despotic laws, intimidation and threats to withdraw state advertising have resulted in a substantial decline reporting critical of the leadership of president Uhuru Kenyatta, says CPJ.

 But, as Kenyans grapple with reports of high levels of corruption, insecurity, tribal politics and political intolerance in the country, journalists who routinely cover such and other sensitive issues are often subjects of harassment and attacks.